microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 For that we will add a *RepairServiceAgent* namespace, which will have the full service definition including:
 - @service and @skill metadata
+- @server information (name and host url for the API)
-- Operations of the API service along with their capabilities
+- Operations and their definitions under namespace *RepairsHub*
   - listRepairs
   - createRepair
   - updateRepair